Justification of Red List Category

 It is likely that G. nesiotis was extirpated from Tristan as a result of predation by black rat Rattus rattus (P. G. Ryan in litt.
 1999), though this may have been in combination with feral cat and pig predation, habitat destruction and hunting by islanders (Groeneberg et al. 2008).
 The successful establishment of G. comeri on Tristan suggests that it is able to cope with current levels of predation by rats and mice, but the greatest risk to the species is still the accidental introduction of rats or other predators to Gough.
 Birds have been observed taking live house mice Mus musculus and scavenging mouse carcasses on Gough and Tristan (Wanless and Wilson 2007, A.L.
 Bond, unpublished data), making it vital that any attempted mouse eradication using poisoned baits takes adequate measures to reduce the potential impact of secondary poisoning on moorhens.

 Gough is a nature reserve and World Heritage Site, and is uninhabited apart from a meteorological station and a small team of scientists.

 Conservation Actions Proposed

-Minimise the risk of the introduction of new species of plants and animals to Gough and Tristan.
+Minimise the risk of the introduction of new species of plants and animals to Gough.
 Repeat population monitoring at intervals of 5-10 years.